Goryeo coinage: Middle period

 Goryeo issued new currencies during the reign of Sukjong of Goryeo (r.
-1095–1105) based on proposals by the Buddhist monk Uichon and the military officer Yun Gwan.
+1095–1105) based on proposals by the Buddhist monk Uichon and the military officer Yun Kwan.
 Uichon, who was a younger brother of Sukjong, argued for the implementation of a monetary economy, having experienced its convenience and efficiency in the Song dynasty.
 Moreover, his proposed reform was intended to centralize the commerce and economy, which were dominated by the nobility.
 Uichon established a mint bureau in 1097; coins, named after sobriquets of Goryeo, such as the Dongguk Tongbo, Samhan Tongbo, and Haedong Tongbo were subsequently minted and circulated.
 Beginning in 1101, a uniquely shaped silver currency called the ŭnbyŏng (은병; 銀甁), meaning "silver vase" in Korean, was cast and circulated.

 Goryeo bronze coins resembled standard East Asian coins of the time, but differed in that they were inscribed with a national name instead of an era name.
 Sukjong actively promoted the use of coins.
 After a five-year delay because of opposition, 15,000 gwan (or 15 million pieces) of the Haedong Tongbo were minted in 1102.
 Goryeo had circulated coins in the past, but this was the first full-scale circulation.
 The Sikhwaji (식화지; 食貨志) in the History of Goryeo says: "There is nothing more important than coinage, which may benefit our country and enrich the people ...
 It is only now that we have issued decrees about the minting of metal coinage."
 To promote their use, the newly minted coins were distributed to government officials and soldiers, and new shops were installed in the capital; in 1104, the states and prefectures were ordered to open new wine shops and restaurants.
 Sukjong died in 1105.
 In the following year, his monetary policy was met with stiff resistance from officials in both the central and provincial governments.
 Despite the opposition, Yejong of Goryeo doubled down on Sukjong's monetary policy in 1112.
 However, coins ultimately failed to gain widespread use in Goryeo.
 Silver currency, on the other hand, was used continuously until the end of the dynasty.
 Xu Jing, a Song dynasty envoy who visited Goryeo in 1123, observed the use of the ŭnbyŏng, but not coins, as a currency.